Income inequality in the United States: Gini index

+Consumer spending

+In 2024, the top 10% of earners (over $250,000) accounted for about half (49.7%) of US consumer spending.

 Other indicators of inequality

 Income, however measured, is only one indicator of equality.
 Others include equality of opportunity, consumption and wealth.

 Opportunity

 Economist Thomas Sowell, and former Congressman and Speaker of the House Paul Ryan argued that more important than equality of results is equality of opportunity.
 This measures the degree to which individuals have the chance to succeed, despite their original circumstances.

+Economic connectedness, or the extent to which individuals form social relationships across socioeconomic lines, has been identified as a significant factor in economic mobility.
+Research from the American Academy of Arts and Sciences highlights how communities with greater cross-class interaction tend to exhibit higher levels of upward mobility, as these social connections provide access to job opportunities, educational resources, and economic knowledge.
+Studies analyzing large-scale data have demonstrated that low-income individuals with more high-income connections are more likely to experience economic advancement.
+This research suggests that, beyond traditional measures such as income distribution and wealth concentration, disparities in social capital contribute to broader patterns of inequality in the United States.

 Consumption

 Other researchers argued that income is less important than consumption.
 Two individuals (or other units) who consume the same amount have similar outcomes despite differences in their incomes.
 Consumption inequality is also less extreme.
 Will Wilkinson wrote, "the run-up in consumption inequality has been considerably less dramatic than the rise in income inequality".
 According to Johnson, Smeeding and Tory, consumption inequality was lower in 2001 than in 1986.
 Other studies have not found consumption inequality less dramatic than household income inequality.
 A CBO study found consumption data not capturing consumption by high-income households as well as it does their incomes, though it found that household consumption numbers are less unequal than household income.

 Others dispute the importance of consumption, pointing out that if middle and lower incomes are consuming more than they earn, it is because they are saving less or going deeper into debt.
 Alternatively, higher income persons may be consuming less than their income, saving/investing the balance.